HPCE/hpce-2018-cw3/readme.md

 any further, but the next issue to tackle would be the small amount of work being done by each thread.
-At each co-ordinate there are only a handful of operations performed, so it would be good to batch up or agglomerate some of those operations, to reduce scheduling overhead.
+At each co-ordinate there are only a handful of operations performed, so it would be good to agglomerate (batch up) some of those operations, to reduce scheduling overhead.
-This agglomeration could be temporal, but partially unrolling multiple iterations, or spatial, but grouping together consecutive iterations into one larger iteration.
+This agglomeration could be temporal, by partially unrolling multiple iterations, or spatial, by grouping together consecutive iterations into one larger iteration.

 We are also not using shared memory at all, which is wasting